If you have an injured animal with you and need to contact RSPCA ACT please call us on (02) 6287 8100.

 Larger adult wombats may be found injured by vehicle strike or dog attack.
 If a wombat is attacked by a dog, or otherwise out and about in daylight, there is usually a contributing factor such as illness or injury.
 Caution should be exercised as adult wombats are powerful creatures and can be aggressive, particularly if injured or frightened.
-Please contact RSPCA ACT on (02) 6287 8100, ACT Wildlife on 0432 300 033, or Access Canberra on 13 22 81.
+Please contact ACT Wildlife on 0432 300 033, or Access Canberra on 13 22 81.

 If you find a joey with a dead mother wrap the joey securely but do not keep wombat joeys too warm.
 Please, do not feed them anything.
-Wombat joeys should be conveyed urgently to RSPCA ACT or to the nearest vet clinic for attention.
+Wombat joeys should be conveyed urgently to your nearest veterinary clinic for attention.